Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md

 ## Security Code

-A specific response can be triggered when testing a Commerce Hub integration in the sandbox environment by entering a specific `total` in the `amount` object using the test cards below.
+A specific [security code](?path=docs/Resources/Guides/Fraud/Security-Code.md) response can be triggered by entering a specific `total` in the `amount` object using the test cards below.

 <!-- theme: example -->
 >Street, Postal Code and Cardholder verification cannot be tested at the same time.
 The default response of _NONE_ will return for the fields not tested.